Welcome to Osu.

 Capitalized terms that are not defined here will have the same meaning given to them in the ToS.

-“Referrer” - means a Registered User that participates in the Program under these Terms.
+“Referrer” - means a Registered User that participates in the Program under these Terms and is based in the UK.

 “Referral Link” - means a link assigned by Osu to the Referrer from time to time to track Qualified Referrals referred by the Referrer.

-“Referred User” - an Individual who registered to the Osu Service by using a Referral Link.
+“Referred User” - an Individual who registered to the Osu Service by using a Referral Link and is based in the UK.

 “Osu” - OSU LTD